Bristol sessions: Country music before the Sessions

 The birth of electrical recording in 1925 allowed records to have a sound better than radio, which had threatened to reduce the recording industry to irrelevance in the early 1920s.
-This new method allowed softer instruments such as dulcimers, guitars and jaw harps to be heard, and it also meant recording equipment was somewhat more portable — and as such, recordings could be made nearly anywhere (the cumbersome acoustic equipment was not really portable.)
+This new method allowed softer instruments such as dulcimers, guitars and jaw harps to be heard, and it also meant recording equipment was somewhat more portable – and as such, recordings could be made nearly anywhere (the cumbersome acoustic equipment was not really portable.)

 Peer asked Ernest Stoneman, who had recorded for Okeh, how to find more rural talent.
 Stoneman convinced Peer to travel through southern Appalachia and record artists who would have been unable to travel to New York.
-Peer recognized the potential with the mountain music, as even residents of Appalachia who didn't have electricity often owned hand-cranked Victrolas, or other phonographs.
+Peer recognized the potential with the mountain music, as even residents of Appalachia who did not have electricity often owned hand-cranked Victrolas, or other phonographs.
 He decided to make a trip, hoping to record blues, gospel and "hillbilly" music.
 Artists were paid $50 cash on the spot for each side cut, and 2½ cents for each single sold.

 In February and March, he made a trip recording blues and gospel music, and decided to make another trip.
 He decided to make a stop in Savannah, Georgia and Charlotte, North Carolina.
 He settled on Bristol (at the urging of Stoneman) as a third stop, because with Johnson City and Kingsport, Tennessee, it formed the Tri-Cities, the largest urban area in the Appalachians at the time.
 In addition, three other record companies had held or were scheduling auditions for Bristol.
 So Peer set out with his wife and two engineers for Bristol.